munificent/craftinginterpreters/book/hash-tables.md

 The tricky part is that more than one of these implicit lists may be interleaved together.
 Let's walk through an example that covers all the interesting cases.
 We'll ignore values for now and just worry about a set of keys.
-We start with an empty array of 8 buckets:
+We start with an empty array of 8 buckets.

 <img src="image/hash-tables/insert-1.png" alt="An array with eight empty buckets." class="wide" />

 We decide to insert "bagel".
-The first letter, "b" (ASCII value 98), modulo the array size (8) puts it in bucket 2:
+The first letter, "b" (ASCII value 98), modulo the array size (8) puts it in bucket 2.

 <img src="image/hash-tables/insert-2.png" alt="Bagel goes into bucket 2." class="wide" />

 Next, we insert "jam".
 That also wants to go in bucket 2 (106 mod 8 = 2), but that bucket's taken.
 We keep probing to the next bucket.
-It's empty, so we put it there:
+It's empty, so we put it there.

 <img src="image/hash-tables/insert-3.png" alt="Jam goes into bucket 3, since 2 is full." class="wide" />

-We insert "fruit", which happily lands in bucket 6:
+We insert "fruit", which happily lands in bucket 6.

 <img src="image/hash-tables/insert-4.png" alt="Fruit goes into bucket 6." class="wide" />

-Likewise, "migas" can go in its preferred bucket 5:
+Likewise, "migas" can go in its preferred bucket 5.

 <img src="image/hash-tables/insert-5.png" alt="Migas goes into bucket 5." class="wide" />

 When we try to insert "eggs", it also wants to be in bucket 5.
-That's full so we skip to 6.
+That's full, so we skip to 6.
 Bucket 6 is also full.
 Note that the entry in there is *not* part of the same probe sequence.
 "Fruit" is in its preferred bucket, 6.
 So the 5 and 6 sequences have collided and are interleaved.
-We skip over that and finally put "eggs" in bucket 7:
+We skip over that and finally put "eggs" in bucket 7.

 <img src="image/hash-tables/insert-6.png" alt="Eggs goes into bucket 7 because 5 and 6 are full." class="wide" />

 We run into a similar problem with "nuts".
 It can't land in 6 like it wants to.
 Nor can it go into 7.
 So we keep going.
-But we've reached the end of the array, so we wrap back around to 0 and put it there:
+But we've reached the end of the array, so we wrap back around to 0 and put it there.

 <img src="image/hash-tables/insert-7.png" alt="Nuts wraps around to bucket 0 because 6 and 7 are full." class="wide" />